-Your tummy is a mysterious thing.
+Digestion is a mysterious thing.
 Temperamental.
 Sensitive.

 Digestive issues not only disrupt your day, they can mess up your whole body.
 Your gastrointestinal tract and the bacteria therein affect your body’s nutrient absorption, vitamin production, hormone regulation, immune response, detoxification systems, skin health and overall mental wellness.

-And the fact is, there are a vast array of gut assailants that can disrupt the delicate machinery that is your digestive system.
-If you abuse or neglect your gut, a part of your body that is in some ways more exposed to external compounds than your skin, you’re setting yourself up for subpar performance in all areas of life.
+Clearly, taking care of your gastrointestinal tract should be a top priority for optimal health and longevity.
+If you abuse or neglect your gut, a part of your body that is in some ways more exposed to external compounds than your skin, you’re setting yourself up for sub-par performance in all areas of life.

 You’re not alone if you think of your gut as one long, twisting garden hose that extends from your mouth to your butt.
 Heck, even the classic Gray’s Anatomy – a go-to manual for every aspiring medical student – describes the gut as:

 “A musculo-membranous tube, about thirty feet in length, extending from your mouth to the anus, and lined throughout its entire extent by mucous membrane.”